Insurance Deductible and Co - Pay

 The term "Prosthetic Parity" simply means that commercial health insurance carriers are required to provide coverage for prosthetic devices and components, including their repair and replacement.
 This essentially puts prosthetic care on par with other critical medical and surgical services.

-Virginia Prosthetics supports our patients' rights to prosthetic parity, and we were the leader in the Virginia fight for passage of parity legislation.
+Virginia Prosthetics and Orthotics supports our patients' rights to prosthetic parity, and we were the leader in the Virginia fight for passage of parity legislation.
 Together with the Amputee Coalition of America and several other Virginia O&P providers, we were able to pass a parity bill (SB1116) in the 2009 Virginia General Assembly session.
 This bill requires health insurers, health care subscription plans, and health maintenance organizations to offer and make available coverage for medically necessary prosthetic devices, their repair, fitting, replacement, and components, to replace a limb.

 Unfortunately, we can't stop yet.
 The fight for amputees looming on the horizon now is in Washington, D.C.
 Amputees must be vigilant as to how the current Administration and Congress will treat prosthetics in the proposed health care plan.
 You can help to ensure that amputees are treated fairly by contacting your U.S. Senator and Congressman and letting them know that you want prosthetic and orthotic coverage included in any new health care plan.